elB4RTO/craplog-GUI/README.md

 ### Backups

 Craplogwill automatically backup **global statistics** files (in case of fire).<br>
-If something goes wrong and you lose your actual globals, you can recover them (at least the last backup).<br><br>
+If something goes wrong and you lose your actual globals, you can recover them (at least the last backup).

 Move inside the folder you choose to store statistics in (if you don't remember the path, you can open the `Preferences`→`Settings`>`Paths` menu, to view it.
 Beware that modifiyng a path which already contains statistics, will not move the files/folders in the new location), open the "**globals**" folder, show hidden files and open the folder named "**.backups**'.<br>
 The complete path should look like **/<your_path>/craplog/crapstats/globals/.backups/**<br>
 Here you will find the last 3 backups taken.
-Folder named '3' is always the oldest and '1' the newest.<br><br>
+Folder named '3' is always the oldest and '1' the newest.

 Starting by this version, a new ackupis made every time you run Craplog *successfully* over GLOBALS.<br><br>
 Please notice that session statistics will **not** be backed-up